 Packaging

-And here is where I’ve personally seen the most growth in ButcherBox products.
-While the meat was always DELICIOUS, their packaging and shipment processes have had to evolve.
+And here is where I've personally seen the most growth and improvement in ButcherBox products.
+While the meat was always DELICIOUS, its packaging and shipment processes have had to evolve.
 When they first started shipping, they shipped in these awesome insulated bags with dry ice.
 Since then, their packaging has changed with both the environment and product quality in mind.

 I’m going to bet people are reading this review who tried ButcherBox but stopped their subscription due to errors.
 Well, I’m happy to announce that my affiliate manager told me that the error rate is now UNDER 1% for both ButcherBox and SmoothieBox.
 They currently feature an insulated recyclable box with dry ice that keeps everything rock-solid frozen.

-Keep in mind with any organic meat delivery service; the meat will always be frozen.
-Frozen meat comes with a few potential downsides such as dealing with the packaging, needing extra freezer space, and needing to defrost the meat before use (reasons why I love my Instant Pot so much.)
+Keep in mind with any meat delivery service, the meat will always be frozen.
+Frozen meat comes with a few potential downsides, such as dealing with the packaging, needing extra freezer space, and needing to defrost the meat before use (reasons why I love my Instant Pot so much.)
+And reasons why I love their premade section.
+Frozen chicken nuggets to the rescue in a pinch!

 Final Thoughts- Is It Worth It?

-Also, a ton of my food is a business expense for developing recipes for the blog.
-So again, I feel that my viewpoint on this part is skewed.
-That being said, I still shop sales and price match, etc. I always check out the meat department for 100% grass-fed & grass-finished meat, and it’s overwhelmingly underwhelming.
+I still shop sales and price match, etc. I always check out the meat department for 100% grass-fed & grass-finished meat at the grocery store, and it's overwhelmingly underwhelming.
 The price is usually much higher than the average cost of Butcher Box, while the variety and quality are far less.

 Verdict: Yes, it’s worth it.
 We love our Butcher Box subscription (which I’ve had going since 2016.)
 If you try it out, let me know what your favorite cut was.
 Also, don’t forget you can search by ingredients like beef, poultry, pork, and seafood in my recipe index if you need recipes to cook your meat with!

 Ready to sign up?
-You can click here to get a FREE uncured sugar free bacon for LIFE when you sign up for ButcherBox!
+You can click here to get an HH exclusive offer when you sign up for ButcherBox today!